IWC VS Jaeger LeCoultre Watches | Which is Best?

 Each brand will use a combination of several finishing and polishing techniques to cause the caliber to really shine.
 Oftentimes they will feature a solid gold weighted rotor on their self-winding models which look exquisite.
 They use high-quality leather for their straps which are built solid but also provide comfort.

 The quality is certainly there for both and can often measure up to the type of craftsmanship you would expect from an even more expensive brand.
-Through their choice of materials, the various finishing techniques and creative engravings on the case and watch movement, you’ll really feel like you’re getting your money’s worth.
+Through their choice of materials, the various finishing techniques, and creative engravings on the case and watch movement, you’ll really feel like you’re getting your money’s worth.

 Jaeger LeCoultre is known for its 1000-hour control test.
 Each watch undergoes this test before leaving the factory.
 This places their quality control screening a cut above arguably every other watchmaker including Patek Philippe, Audemars Piguet, Breguet, and many more upper-market brands.

+Is IWC a luxury watch?
+Is JLC a luxury watch?
 Both IWC and Jaeger LeCoultre are prestigious brands.
 However, JLC (as Jaeger LeCoultre is affectionately known), is considered by many to be a watchmaker’s watchmaker.
 They are one of the very few in the industry that can produce everything in-house including their own movements and components.
 In fact, for many years and still, to this day JLC supplies mechanical calibers to high-end watchmakers including some of the best in the business.

 We should, however, make a distinction between the prestige of the JLC brand and brand recognition.
 For a watchmaker, making everything under one roof has a big impact on the prestige of your brand as a whole and how you are perceived in the watch collecting community.